Upcoming Programs

 Frozen Strawberry Mocktails

-Ham & Cheese Open-Face Sandwich on Rye
+Ham & Cheese Crepes

-This program is sponsored by Rita Stilwell.
+This program is sponsored by Lonna Lysne.

 March

-17- Annual Meeting
+16- Annual Meeting

 April

-25- SCHS Gala Dinner
+24- SCHS Gala Dinner

 Join the Steele County Historical Society as we celebrate the entertainment history of Steele County.
-The 2025 Gala will be on Friday, April 25 at the History Center.
+The 2026 Gala will be on Friday, April 24 at the History Center.

-Tickets are $50 for SCHS Members and $65 for Non-Members.
-Please call 507-451-1420 by April 11, 2025, to reserve your seats for this special night.
+Tickets are $65 for SCHS Members and $75 for Non-Members.
+Reservations will open on January 15th.
+Please call 507-451-1420 to register.

 May